-I must admit that I was very surprised to learn how reasonably priced the packages at Disneyland Resort Paris can be.
+We must admit that we were very surprised to learn how reasonably priced the packages at Disneyland Resort Paris can be.
 In general the prices are nowhere near what you’d pay to visit Walt Disney World.
 And remember, the package prices include your passes and breakfast!

 In addition, Disneyland Resort Paris offers many seasonal discounts on its hotel rooms, tickets and vacation packages.
-I list any current offers and Disneyland Paris discounts below.
+We list any current offers and Disneyland Paris discounts below.

 - Special Events